Understanding Cancer in Australian Dogs: A Vet’s Data Based Guide for Early Detection and Care

 Understanding Cancer in Australian Dogs: A Vet’s Data Based Guide for Early Detection and Care.

 Cancer is one of the most significant health challenges facing Australian dogs today.
 As a veterinarian, I meet families every week who arrive frightened, confused and unsure of what certain symptoms mean.
 Many of them ask the same question through tears or panic.
+How did this happen and could we have seen it earlier?

 This article shares what every Australian pet owner should know about dog cancer, based on current research, national data and everyday clinical experience.
 My goal is simple.
 To help you recognise changes early, understand the cancers we see most often and feel more prepared to support your dog through whatever comes next.